multycloud/multy-docs/docs/examples/README.md

 ### Define Global Config

 First we need to choose which clouds we want to deploy to.
-You can request a free `api_key` by emailing support@multy.dev.
+You can request a free `api_key` by going on our [website](https://multy.dev).

 ```hcl
 terraform {